 6. To make sure that complaints are, wherever possible, resolved and that relationships are repaired

 7. To gather information which helps us to improve what we do.

-9. To review the policy annually and update as required, or whenever other information comes
+9. To review the policy annually and update it as required or whenever other information comes

-Overall responsibility for this policy and its implementation lies with the Chief Executive of SFL,
+Overall responsibility for this policy and its implementation lies with the Managing Director of Skills for Logistics.